Provide experiential learning in a different environment.

 Honors College

 The UMSL Honors College is a certificate program that can be paired with any major without adding extra classes or extending time to graduate.
 Classes in the Honors College are seminar-style, meaning that they are based in reading, writing, discussion, and critical thinking.
-This unique class format fosters an intellectual climate centered around democracy, diversity, civility and academic excellence.
+This unique class format fosters an intellectual climate centered around democracy, civility and academic excellence.

 Undergraduate research